etetoolkit/ete/doc/tutorial/tutorial_drawing_smartview.rst

    :alt: alternative text
    :align: center

-Explore interactive isualization of trees
+Explore interactive visualization of trees
 -----------------------------------------

 ETE's tree drawing engine is fully integrated with a built-in